ausaccessfed/spin/doc/api/v1/README.md

 This describes the resources that make up the SPIN API v1.

-If you have any problems please your technical support team for SPIN.
+If you have any problems please contact your technical support team for SPIN.

 ## Access